baudelaine/ocp-esx/Install-Cloud-Pak-for-Applications.md

 sed -i -e 's/\(^\s\{6\}existingClaim: \).*$/\1"'$PVC'"/'  data/transadv.yaml
 ```

-### Install Cloud Pak for Applications on a Red Hat OpenShift cluster
+### Install Cloud Pak for Applications on a Redhat OpenShift cluster

 > :warning: To avoid network failure, launch installation on locale console or in a screen